fitzroy-c/Text-based-RPG-game-engine/Develop log/meeting1.markdown

 What we achieve:

 Introduce each other
+Scheduled a regular time to meet each week: 2~4p.m.
+Sunday.
 Decide the game type we would like to develop: pokemon_like (chosen), card_game, interactive fiction, D&D Story adventure

 https://docs.google.com/document/d/1ZHoWsftaMdPTM9fMfk9azkS3EaNM2TLhEIIDIv6PVQU/edit?usp=sharing